Research Program – Proposal Requirements

 - Goals and Objectives: Provide statements of both the general or broad goal of the proposed project and the specific objectives that will be addressed within the scope of this proposal to make progress toward that goal.
 Provide your view of the importance or significance of the project, and how it relates to the Commission’s mission and goals.

-- Methods/Approach: Provide a detailed description of the methods, including methods for data analysis, so that the reviewer can understand how you will address the specific objectives of the project.
-If applicable, describe any new methods or tools that will be developed, and any long-term data or time series samples to be used or contributed to.
-If you are not conducting original research but are developing a workshop, review panel, or other activity; describe the nature of the activity, the planned agenda or working format, likely attendees/participants, and tentative dates and location of the planned activity.
+- Methods/Approach: Provide a detailed description of the approach and methods, including methods for data analysis, so that the reviewer can understand how you will address the specific objectives of the project.
+Describe any new methods or tools that will be developed, and any long-term data or time series samples to be used or contributed to.
+If you are not conducting original research but are developing a workshop, review panel, or other activity; describe the nature of the activity, the planned agenda or working format, likely attendees/participants, tentative dates and location of the planned activity, and how success of the activity will be measured.

-- Anticipated Outcomes: Describe the short-term outcomes, those anticipated to occur within the scope of effort and time span of the proposed project (e.g. one or more peer-reviewed journal articles, development of an assay or method, an equipment prototype and report, completion of a workshop report).
+- Anticipated Outcomes: Describe the short-term products and outcomes, those anticipated to occur within the scope of the effort and time span of the proposed project (e.g. one or more peer-reviewed journal articles, development of a model or method, an equipment prototype and report, completion of a workshop report).

-- Research Permits: Specify whether permits or authorizations and/or Animal Care and Use approvals are necessary.
+- Research Permits: Specify whether permits, authorizations, and/or approvals (e.g., Animal Care and Use, Institutional Review Board for research involving humans participating as subjects) are necessary.
 If necessary to conduct the proposed research, provide details regarding whether permits or authorizations and/or Animal Care and Use approvals have been obtained.
 If necessary permits, authorizations, and approvals are pending, provide the status for obtaining them and when they are expected to be issued.

 Budget and Time Line (limit 2 pages)

-This section should provide sufficient detail to inform the reviewer of expenses or costs by general category (salary, equipment, supplies, travel, publication, overhead, miscellaneous) and by subtasks within the proposed effort, as appropriate.
+This section should provide sufficient detail to inform the reviewer of expenses or costs by general category (salary, equipment, supplies, travel, publication fees, overhead costs, miscellaneous) and by subtasks within the proposed effort, as appropriate.
 Include information on other sources of funding for the project, if applicable.
 For multi-year or multi-stage projects, include a timetable for completion of each phase as a means of gauging progress toward completion of the full proposed effort.

 Curricula Vitae, Research Team Qualifications (limit 3 pages each CV)